hendrikmi/dotfiles/README.md

-# My dotfiles
+# Dotfiles

-This repository contains my dotfiles, which are the configuration files and scripts I use to customize my development environment.

-These dotfiles help me maintain a consistent setup across different machines and save time when setting up new environments.
+This repository contains my dotfiles, which are the config files and scripts I use to customize my development environment.
+These files help me maintain a consistent setup across different machines and save time when setting up new environments.

 ![screenshot](img/nvim-demo.png)